-The Board exercises its independent supervision over the Company's management through frequent meetings of the Board.
+The Board of Directors exercises its independent supervision over the Company's management through frequent meetings of the Board of Directors.

-The Board will be comprised of four (4) directors, three (3) of whom, John Buckle, Peter Schriber, and Brian Johnston, are independent for the purposes of NI 58-101.
-David Wolfin is not independent since he serves as President & CEO of the Company.
+The Board of Directors will be comprised of five (5) directors, three (3) of whom, Peter Schriber, Honza Catchpole, and Stephen Williams, are independent for the purposes of NI 58-101.
+David Wolfin and Peter Latta are not independent since they serve as CEO and President of the Company, respectively.